-- 1. Extend the stabiliser extensions and set the stabiliser legs on the ground stabilising the vehicle according to your needs. - 2.
-Push the (F4) on the STEADY or the ENTER button on the SCANRECO.
+- Extend the stabiliser extensions and set the stabiliser legs on the ground stabilising the vehicle according to your needs. - 2.
+Push the ENTER button on SCANRECO and F6 on SCANRECO HD.
 The "DLC-S" screen appears on the controller's display.

 - Read the maximum liftable loads for the rotation current position of the crane on the display: - a.
-The configuration version of the crane or crane + JIB. - The load values depending on which extensions are extended and considering that they are in the horizontal position. - c.
+The configuration version of the crane or crane + JIB - The load values depending on which extensions are extended and considering that they are in the horizontal position. - c.
 The real rotation angle (e.g. 180°). - d.
 The angular variation (e.g. +40° / -40°) referred to the real position (e.g.

 180°).
-Use the rotary selector (14) in the STEADY and the arrow keys in SCANRECO to change this value increasing or decreasing 10° at a time.
+Use the arrow keys on SCANRECO or +/- on SCANRECO HD to change this value increasing or decreasing 10° at a time.
 The values of the simulation will be automatically updated and displayed.